BAER Q4 2025 Earnings Call Summary | Stock Taper

 March 6, 2026

-Bridger Aerospace Q4 2025 Earnings Call Summary
+Summary of Bridger Aerospace Q4 2025 Earnings Call

 1. Key Financial Results and Metrics

 • Q4 2025 Revenue: $8.5 million, down from $15.6 million in Q4 2024.
-Ongoing operations revenue was approximately $7.7 million, compared to $10.5 million in Q4 2024.
+Adjusted revenue from ongoing operations was approximately $7.7 million compared to $10.5 million in Q4 2024.

-• Net Loss: $15.1 million, or $0.40 per diluted share, compared to a net loss of $12.8 million, or $0.36 per diluted share in Q4 2024.
+• Net Loss: $15.1 million ($0.40 per diluted share), compared to a net loss of $12.8 million ($0.36 per diluted share) in Q4 2024.

-• Adjusted EBITDA: Negative $9.5 million, worsening from negative $2.9 million in Q4 2024.
+• Adjusted EBITDA: Negative $9.5 million, worse than negative $2.9 million in Q4 2024.

 • Full Year 2025 Revenue: $122.8 million, a 25% increase from $98.6 million in 2024.
-Excluding return-to-service work, revenue was $108.8 million, up 23%.
+Adjusted EBITDA for the year was $45.3 million, up from $37.3 million in 2024.

-• Cash Position: Ended 2025 with $31.4 million in cash and cash equivalents.
+• Cash Position: Ended 2025 with $31.4 million in cash and completed a significant refinancing transaction to enhance liquidity.

 2. Strategic Updates and Business Highlights